contentful-labs/Atom-Exporter/README.md

-# Atom-Exporter
+# Import Workspace to Contentful

-An Atom package for exporting your current workspace (or sub folder of it) into Contentful
+An Atom package for importing a Workspace into Contentful.

+To Do:

+- [ ] Refactor to JS
+- [ ] License
+- [ ] Better read me
+- [ ] Content type mapping
+- [ ] Other features